min2ha/ukwa-site/content/target/81471/index.en.md

   "subject": "Brexit"
 }

-# Local Government Association: LGA: Almost £1 billion of European Social Fund at risk of being sent back to Brussels

 The Government is likely to fail to invest almost £1 billion in local communities through the European Social Fund (ESF) risking the money being sent back to Brussels, with the deadline for the money to be spent fast approaching.